-The Directors have considered the financial performance of 2017, the strength of the sales pipeline, contracts in progress, royalty revenue streams and cash within the Group at the date of the approval of the financial statements, and are satisfied these are sufficient to continue operations for at least 12 months from that date.
-In the event that revenue targets were not met then this would place a short term strain on cash reserves, although the Directors have identified certain mitigating actions that could be implemented to preserve cash if required.
-Additionally, the Directors note the Company has a record of successful fund raising, if required, to support ongoing operations via capital raising, loan instruments and the continuing support of its major shareholders.
+The Directors have considered the financial performance of 2018, the strength of the sales pipeline, contracts in progress, royalty and support revenue streams and cash within the Group at the date of the approval of the financial statements, and are satisfied these are sufficient to continue operations for at least 12 months from that date.
+In the event revenue targets were not met or the expected revenues were delayed, then this would place a short term strain on working capital.
+The directors are experienced in managing working capital in this environment and will continue to do so, should this be necessary.
+In addition, two shareholders have provided letters of support indicating they will provide financial assistance should it be required for the Group to manage its working capital requirements and fund investments required to deliver its current business plan.
+The Directors also note the Company has a record of successful fund raising, if required, to support ongoing operations via capital raising, loan instruments and the continuing support of its major shareholders.

-The Directors acknowledge that there can be no certainty that these revenue targets will be met or the timing of such revenues and inflows will be in line with the cash flow forecast and these material uncertainties may cast significant doubt over the ability of the Group and the Company to continue as a going concern.
+The Directors acknowledge there can be no certainty these revenue targets will be met or the timing of such revenues and inflows will be in line with the cash flow forecast and these material uncertainties may cast significant doubt over the ability of the Group and the Company to continue as a going concern.
 However, after considering these uncertainties, the Directors have a reasonable expectation that sufficient revenues and cash flows will be generated such that the Group and Company have adequate resources to continue in operational existence for the foreseeable future.
 Consequently, the Directors believe that it is appropriate to prepare the financial statements on a going concern basis.
 The financial statements do not include the adjustments that would result if the Group and Company was unable to continue as a going concern.